BEL-Public/eeg-workflows/README.md

 ## Containerization

+First, follow the instructions [here](https://docs.docker.com/get-docker/) to set up Docker on your local machine if you haven't already.

 We containerize each workflow with Docker.
 If you would like to containerize your own workflow, simply add a `Dockerfile` to your workflow directory.
 See some of the other scripts for an example of what this should look like.